Katie Holmes And Jamie Foxx Dating Rumors Confirmed By Date Night Photo — See The Pic!

 — E!
 News (@enews) May 20, 2016

 As Katie Holmes and Jamie Foxx’s romance continued to be an open secret for years, reports that the two have split emerged late last year.
-As previously reported by The Inquisitr, Foxx dumped Holmes because she had been pressuring the Oscar winner to publicize their romance although he prefers to keep the relationship secret.
+As previously reported by the Inquisitr, Foxx dumped Holmes because she had been pressuring the Oscar winner to publicize their romance although he prefers to keep the relationship secret.

-According to reports, the pair were forced to keep their relationship a secret on account of a divorce deal Katie Holmes struck with ex-husband Tom Cruise.
+According to reports, the pair was forced to keep their relationship a secret on account of a divorce deal Katie Holmes struck with ex-husband Tom Cruise.
 The deal reportedly prohibits the Batman Begins actress from dating publicly for seven years since her divorce with Cruise became official.
 If Holmes violates the agreement, the Mission Impossible actor can stop providing daughter Suri support without repercussions.
 The divorce deal reportedly comes to an end this year, which is a bit concerning in light of the recently published photo of the two together.

 That said, Katie Holmes and Jamie Foxx dating rumors intensified right around New Year’s Eve as reports claimed that the two have been spotted enjoying a date night in preparation for the New Year’s celebration.

-According to an insider for US Weekly, the couple were spotted enjoying an intimate dinner in South Beach on December 30.
+According to an insider for US Weekly, the couple was spotted enjoying an intimate dinner in South Beach on December 30.
 Soon after, they went to Soho House Miami to welcome the new year.
 The two were spotted again after New Year’s Eve, “holding hands while walking near the pool” within the premises of the exclusive club.
 A second source said that the two are “very serious.”

 But, again, Katie Holmes and Jamie Foxx managed to go incognito as no dating photos had emerged despite the aforementioned insider accounts.
 Katie, however, shared an Instagram photo of herself sporting a grin on January 4.